chook81/microsoft-graph-docs/api-reference/beta/resources/synchronization_schema.md

 ## Overview

-Synchronization schema controls most of the details of the synchronization between 2 directories.
+Synchronization schema contains the bulk of a particular synchronization setup.
 On a high level, it defines what objects will be synchronized and how.
 Most often you will want to customize some of the  [attribute mappings](synchronization_attributeMapping.md) to suit your needs, or add a [scoping filter](synchronization_scopingFilter,md) to synchronize only objects which satisfy a certain condition.

 ## JSON representation